TykTechnologies/tyk-gateway-docker/README.md

 Official Tyk Gateway Docker Build
 =================================

-This container only contains the Tyk API gateway, the dashboard is provided as a seperate container and need to be configured separately.
+This container only contains the Tyk API Gateway.
+The Tyk Dashboard is provided as a separate container and need to be configured separately.

-Tyk will run with a defaut configuration unless it has been overriden with the -v flag.
-Two sample configurations have been provided to run Tyk Gateway standalone (no DB or dashboard, file-based configurations) or with the dashboard and MongoDB.
+Tyk will run with a default configuration unless it has been overridden with the `-v` flag.
+Two sample configurations have been provided to run the Tyk Gateway either as a standalone (no DB or Dashboard, file-based configurations) or with the Dashboard and MongoDB.

+The following ports are required to be open:

+For Redis: 6379
+For MongoDB: 27017

 Quickstart
 ----------

-1. Get a redis container (required - or use an external redis server):
+1. Get a Redis container (required - or use an external Redis server):

 	`docker pull redis`

-2. Get Tyk Gateway
+2. Get the Tyk Gateway

 	`docker pull tykio/tyk-gateway`

-3. Run redis:
+3. Run Redis:

 	`docker run -d --name tyk_redis redis`

-4. Run a standalone Tyk Gateway with your (modified) tyk.conf (see sample configs in our gateway github https://github.com/TykTechnologies/tyk/tree/master/apps repository):
+4. Run a standalone Tyk Gateway with your (modified) tyk.conf (see sample configs in our Gateway github https://github.com/TykTechnologies/tyk/tree/master/apps repository):

 	`docker run -d --name tyk_gateway -p 8080:8080 --link tyk_redis:redis -v $(pwd)/tyk.standalone.conf:/opt/tyk-gateway/tyk.conf -v $(pwd)/apps:/opt/tyk-gateway/apps tykio/tyk-gateway`

 4b.
-Or to see the gateway in action (non daemonised):
+Or to see the Gateway in action (non daemonised):

     docker run -p 8080:8080 --link tyk_redis:redis tykio/tyk-gateway